z448/alios/README.md

 `alios -a`

 Highlighted names are optional, you can choose custom as well.
-Map alios using `-m` option with number beside app name.
+Map alios using `-m` option with number beside app name, then source ~/.alios.

 `alios -m 123 someName`

+- to delete all mappings
+`alios -d`

 Restart session